Australian natives better suited to bushland than backyards

 Why this does not translate well at home

 Bracken spreads via deep, persistent rhizomes.
-This underground network allows it to reappear repeatedly, which can take over neighbouring plants and encroach into unwanted areas.
+This underground network allows it to reappear repeatedly, overwhelming neighbouring plants and encroaching into unwanted areas.

 What it takes to grow them successfully

-Long-term success requires space where dominance or spread is acceptable and there's minimal disturbance.
+Long-term success requires space where dominance or spread is acceptable and there is minimal disturbance to surrounding plantings.

 Many native ferns are better suited to gardens, particularly clumping species.
-Options such as soft tree fern (Dicksonia antarctica) provide texture and structure without dominating.
+The soft tree fern (Dicksonia antarctica) provides texture and structure without dominating.

 King fern (Todea barbara)